awslabs/sagemaker-debugger/docs/tensorflow.md

 ## Support

-**Zero script change experience** — No modifications needed to your training script to enable the Debugger features while using the [official AWS Deep Learning Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-container.html).
+**Zero script change experience** — No modification is needed to your training script to enable the Debugger features while using the [official AWS Deep Learning Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-container.html).

-**Script mode experience** — The smdebug library supports training jobs with TensorFlow framework and script mode through its API operations.
-This option requires minimal changes to your training script.
+**Script mode experience** — The smdebug library supports training jobs with the TensorFlow framework and script mode through its API operations.
+This option requires minimal changes to your training script, and the smdebug library provides you hook features to help implement Debugger and analyze tensors.

 ### Versions
 For a full list of TensorFlow framework versions to use Debugger, see [AWS Deep Learning Containers and SageMaker training containers](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html#debugger-supported-aws-containers).